calyx-servicios/account-payment/account_payment_withholding/README.rst

 .. !!!
 Description must be max 2-3 paragraphs, and is required.

-This module adds a "Canal" field in the Purchase Request, to improve the query through this filter.
+This module adds a column "withholding number" and "Payment Amount in Company Currency" to payment report.

 **Table of contents**